JacobWoods/JacobWoods.github.io/_pages/cv.md

 RESEARCH
 ======
 * Research Interests: Applied Mathematics; ODE and PDE models in biology; emergent patterns from agent-based models; Invasive species.
+* January 2025-June 2025: National Zoo and Conservation Biology Institute (NZCBI) Fellowship
+    * Multi-agent Mathematical models for the movement of bison.
+    * Supervisor: Hila Shamon
 * May 2022-Present: Graduate Research Assistant
     * Temple University
     * Mathematical models and numerical methods for modeling the spread and growth of the invasive spotted lanternfly.
 Research funding supported by the US Department of Agriculture and PA Department of Agriculture.
     * Extending and analyzing classical car following models to higher dimensions with the addition of swarming dynamics.
 Research funding supported by DAC.
     * Supervisor: Benjamin Seibold
-* January 2025-June 2025: National Zoo and Conservation Biology Institute (NZCBI) Fellowship
-    * Multi-agent Mathematical models for the movement of bison.
+* June to September 2019: Undergraduate Research Assistant
+    * Drexel University
+    * Explored the stability of the Kuramoto model and the effect of adaptive noise.
+Looked at several different fractal structures of coupled oscillators and how stability arose in the system and wrote a code library for anyone to use for future projects on Chimera States
+    * Supervisor: Geidion Simpson
+*   April to September 2018: Undergraduate Research Assistant
+    * Drexel University
+    * Researched the well-posedness of 5th-order partial linear differential equations and the conditions on their coefficients.
+Used Julia to make numerical models of these solutions in an attempt to see the relation between the conditions.
-    * Supervisor: Hila Shamon
+    * Supervisor: David Ambrose

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* April_September 2017: Clinical Data Analyst
+  * Helped create metrics for measuring the quality of care for 1,000's of patients
+  * Queried over 2,000 SQL files from GitHub using API to improve the structure of our database
+  * Used R and regular expressions to create code to parse a variety of different text structures

 Skills
 ======
-* Skill 1
+* Software:
 * Numerical Methods for Mathematical Modeling
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+  * ODE
-  * Sub-skill 2.3
+  * PDE
-* Skill 3
+  * Agent-based

 Publications
 ======